chrislee35/PyNBoids/README.md

                         number of swimmers
   -b BGCOLOR BGCOLOR BGCOLOR, --bgcolor BGCOLOR BGCOLOR BGCOLOR
                         background color
+  --color COLOR COLOR COLOR
+                        text color
   -t TIMER, --timer TIMER
-                        number of second for a timer, at the end of which, this will exit --speed SPEED         base speed of fish
+                        number of second for a timer, at the end of which, this will exit -u UNTIL, --until UNTIL
+                        like timer, but it calculates the countdown until a given time --speed SPEED         base speed of fish
+  -x, --small           sets the size to a small window, no windowing --top TOP             sets static text at the top --bottom BOTTOM       sets static text at the bottom --follow              follow mouse direction from center
 ```

 Also, each fish has a slightly different speed and the simulation speeds up and slows down over time.